-Input and sensors: Supporting device orientation changes
+Supporting orientation changes

 The biggest change with input and sensor handling has to do with orientation changes: your application code for the BlackBerry 10 OS is much simpler than it was on the BlackBerry PlayBook tablet.
 The navigator on the BlackBerry 10 OS handles the entire application window lifecycle and matches the application's orientation with the device orientation.
 Orientation is now reported as PORTRAIT or LANDSCAPE, instead of angular measurements, and the default orientation on start up (assuming you haven't specified one) is portrait.
 Your application should use the navigator to receive and handle orientation change events as follows:

 - Register for orientation change events

 - Once the device starts rotating, the navigator sends a message to your application with either LANDSCAPE or PORTRAIT and the rotation edge as the data

 - Once your application is ready to rotate, it informs the navigator, which then initiates the rotation sequence